| |

 Select users and start syncing

-When starting syncing you will be prompted with whether you want us to merge existing data or not.
-In most common case, just select Merge all existing meetings two-way and click Merge and start tracking changes.
-Once the initial merge is completed, we will be watching both calendars for changes and syncing them accordingly.
+When starting syncing you will be prompted with whether you want us to merge existing meeting data or not.
+In most common case, just select “Merge all existing meetings two-way” and click “Merge and start tracking changes”.
+Once the initial merge is completed, SyncPenguin will be automatically watching both calendars (for each started user) for changes and syncing them accordingly between Google and M365.
 Any issues found while syncing will be marked red and shown in the Sync history section at the bottom of the sync page.

 Conclusion